rizsotto/Bear/doc/bear.1.md

 programs.

 Bear execs the original build command and intercept the `exec` calls.
-To achive that Bear uses `LD_PRELOAD` mechanism provided by GNU C library.
+To achive that Bear uses the `LD_PRELOAD` or `DYLD_INSERT_LIBRARIES` mechanisms provided by the dynamic linker.
 There is a library which defines the `exec` methods and used in every child processes of the build command.
 The executable itself sets the environment up to child processes and writes the output file.

 # OPTIONS